svanderburg/libilbm/README.md

     $ MSBuild /p:libiffIncludePath:..\..\..\libiff\src /p:libiffLibPath:..\..\..\libiff\src\Debug libilbm.sln

+The output is produced in the `Debug/` directory.

 Portability
 ===========
 Because this package is implemented in ANSI C (with the small exception that the